chejen/eslint-plugin-i18n/docs/rules/no-chinese-character.md

 # Disallow Chinese Characters (no-chinese-character)

-In an internationalized application, Chinese characters are not disallowed.
+In an internationalized application, Chinese characters are not allowed.
 This rule helps to find out where Chinese characters are.

 ## Rule Details